josdoaitran/software-testing-everything/testing_knowledges/continous_testing.md

 In coutinous testing, we are apply several testing levels with our automation testing solutions to help us eccelerate our integration, testing, delivery.

 - Automation testing becomes an esential points for receiveing fast-feedbacks.
-Why does the shift to Agile and DevOps make test automation imperative?
+The shift to Agile and DevOps make test automation imperative.

--
+- As I mentioned before, let me summarise the main information about Testing levels/ types that we should have proper approaches to build up automation testing:

+    + Unit test and Component test
+    + Integration test
+    + System Integration test - End to End test